0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/jwz.md

+// [ ] TODO: need to update how the JWZ token look like

 # JWZ - JSON Web Zero Knowledge

 JSON Web Zero-knowledge (JWZ) is an open standard for representing messages proven with zero-knowledge technology.